 - In a week or two, garbage and waste would become more than a nuisance and an eye sore.
 It would become a potential health hazard.

-- Grocers would run out of perishables in two or three days.
+- Grocers would perishables in two or three days.

 - Banks would run short of cash, and ATM’s would be out of money in as little as a day.

 - Hospitals and pharmacies would begin running out of medications.
-For example, some would be out of oxygen in only a day or two.
+For example, some would be out of oxygen in two days or less.

-- Most gas stations would be out of fuelin less than a week, and some, in a day.” — What would happen if the trucking industry suddenly disappeared from our lives? — Life in America Without trucking.
+- Most gas stations would be run out of fuel in less than a week, and some, in a day.” — What would happen if the trucking industry suddenly disappeared from our lives? — Life in America Without trucking.

 The 3.68 million class 8 trucks used 38.8 billion gallons of diesel fuel and 15.5 billion gallons of gasoline driving more than 450 million miles.
 According to Forbes Custom, “Trucking is the driving force behind all companies’ worldwide supply chains, moving nearly everything consumed in this country.
 Nearly 80% of U.S. communities receive their goods exclusively by truck.
 Virtually all U.S. goods touch a truck during at least one leg of the supply chain.
 Trucking moves nearly 70% of all freight tonnage in this country.
 Even goods that have traveled by railroads eventually wind up on a truck for the ‘last mile’ of the delivery.”